 At Casa de las Campanas, our Type A contract offers you choices on how you manage your assets.
 A standard contract allows for a lower entrance fee, but the fee will amortize over time.
 A return-of-capital contract calls for a larger entrance fee, but 75% will be returned to you or your estate.
 You have more control over your finances and the legacy you leave to your heirs.
 It’s also possible to save on your taxes, as a portion of your entrance fee may be tax-deductible.
 We recommend you speak to a tax advisor to determine your eligibility.
 Our website also has a host of planning tools and other resources you may find helpful.
 Follow this link to see them all.

-While residences remain, we’re offering $30,000 off one-bedroom apartment entrance fees and $60,000 off two-bedroom apartment entrance fees when you make a deposit by December 31.
+While residences remain, we’re offering $25,000 off one-bedroom apartment entrance fees when you reserve by December 31.

 Are there other fees at a Life Plan Community?

 After you move in, you’ll pay a monthly fee.
 This covers all the costs of daily living you’d normally have in a house, such as meals, maintenance, utilities, housekeeping and so on, but you’ll also have the convenience of services and amenities you wouldn’t get at home.
 At Casa de las Campanas, there are many: Think gourmet dining at our on-campus restaurants, flat linen service, a fully equipped fitness center with a massage room, an all-season indoor pool and heated outdoor pool, arts and crafts studio, hair and nail salon, entertainment and social events, local transportation, and more.

 Why should seniors choose a Life Plan Community?